Elbow Injuries

 Dislocated head of radius (abnormal radiocapitellar line)

-• Radiocapitellar line should be good in all (even oblique) x-rays views
+• Radiocapitellar line should be good in all x-rays

-• Often associated with a fracture of the ulnar shaft (Monteggia fracture-dislocation)
+• Often with # of ulnar shaft (Monteggia fracture-dislocation)

-• Beware neurovascular compromise (particularly radial N motor fxn)
+• Beware neurovascular (particularly radial N motor fxn)

 Radial head dislocation Radial head dislocation